MicrosoftDocs/learn/learn-pr/azure/build-node-cosmos-app-vscode/resources/design-doc.md

     2. Create a separate JavaScript code file (`config.js`) that encapsulates the configuration information for connecting to Cosmos DB as an object.
     3. In the `studentgrades.js` file, add code to perform the following tasks:
              1. Use the configuration object in `config.js` to connect to the Cosmos DB account and create a `CosmosClient` object.
-             2. Create an async function that takes an object (a `course` or `student`), and a partition key, and inserts the document into the `StudentCourseGrades` collection in Cosmos DB.
+             2. Create an async function that takes an object (a `course` or `student`), and a partition key, and inserts the document into the `StudentCourseGrades` container in Cosmos DB.
              3. Create an async function that fetches a student document from the database by using the student ID.
              4. Create an async function that retrieves the student names and grades for a specified course.
              5. Create an async function that can be used to change the grade of course for a `Student` document in the database.